 3. Istanbul, Turkey – 14.7 million

 Istanbul saw a huge 25% spike in visitor numbers in 2018 compared to 2017 and that growth was expected to continue, albeit more slowly.
 As a result, the Turkish city is estimated to now be one of the ten most visited cities in the world, with more projected international visitors than New York in 2019.
+Its capacity has also been increased by the recent opening of the new Istanbul Airport, with early reviews rating it as one of the best airports in the world.

-It has been quite a turbulent decade for the city’s travel industry with political events and security concerns putting visitors off for a while.
+It has been quite a turbulent decade for the city’s travel industry overall though with political events and security concerns putting visitors off for a while.
 The 2016 coup d’état attempt was particularly damaging but all the signs are that travellers were flocking to Istanbul again as the 2010’s came to a close.

 Istanbul is certainly an appealing destination for Europeans looking for an accessible city break in a place with an Asian/Middle Eastern flavour.
 Culturally it stands apart from the other major cities in Europe but its future direction is still a little uncertain.
 The recent decision to strip the Hagia Sophia of museum status, paving its way to return to being a mosque, is another indicator of the changing face of Turkey under President Erdogan.